JOIN LOGIN JOIN

 But behind the shiny sprues and clever status markers, this launch has plenty of familiar problems.

-A Starter Box That Feels Familiar
+A Blood Bowl Starter Set That Feels Familiar

 On the other side, the Tomb Kings return with their tried-and-true bashy roster.
 They may lack agility, but Secure the Ball smooths over some of those clumsy moments.

 Blood Bowl 3rd Edition Starter 2The minis look great.
 There’s no denying it.
 But here’s where things get sticky: these are the same Old World factions that launched Warhammer: The Old World not long ago.
-After the Age of Sigmar community split when that game launched, this choice feels like Games Workshop leaning hard on familiar ground instead of bringing something new to the table.

 blood bowl season 3 tomb king painted models product shots